Banalian/ExtraLeaderboardPositions/README.md

 # Changelog
 ## 1.4.1
 - Fixed a few typos (Thanks you D0mm4S for the help !)
+- Added different display mode like hide when interface is hidden, or hide when driving

 ## 1.4
 - Remade the menu to add a Hide/Show button and a force refresh button